priyanshtiwari001/video-dubber-task/README.md

 ## Overview

-- This project contains the codebase where I demonsrate the my skills and complete the task provided by video dubber.
+- This project contains the codebase where I demonsrate  my skills and complete the task provided by video dubber.

 ## website Live preview